benknoble/Dotfiles/README.md

 Dotfiles for configuration of different software

 So far this includes a vimrc, bash_profile, and a stupidly simple bashrc that sources bash_profile.
+There is also an install-all.sh script which will prompt for and install some custom features, like brew or vim-airline.
+It is primarily useful for new machine setups.

 Most of the code is either garnered from webcrawling or help files, so feel free to use it as there are no proprietary rights attached.
 And of course, it's yours to change too if you prefer a different set up.